-The LLM in International Law is a professional development degree that allows graduates of ABA-accredited law schools to further develop their knowledge and expertise in the area of international law.
+The LLM in International Law is a professional development degree that allows graduates of U.S. law schools to further develop their knowledge and expertise in the area of international law.
 With the growing global economy, studying international law in a dynamic, multi-cultural city that is home to the busiest land and port entry in the world is a unique opportunity for U.S. attorneys.
+USD was recently recognized as 1 of only 5 universities to receive NAFSA’s 2015 Senator Paul Simon Award for Campus Internationalization.
+The award is given annually to schools that are “making significant, well-planned, well-executed, and well-documented progress toward comprehensive internationalization.”

-- Candidates for this degree have the opportunity to study side by side with the attorneys, judges and government officials from around the world who are enrolled in our LLM in Comparative Law program
+- Candidates for this degree have the opportunity to study side by side with the attorneys, judges and government officials from around the world who are enrolled in our LLM programs.

 - Required courses: Public International Law and International Business Transactions

-- 4 of the 24 credits must fulfill a written work requirement, which may be satisfied by a thesis or a minimum of two research papers in the area of international law
+- 4 of the 24 credits must fulfill a written work requirement, which may be satisfied by a minimum of two research papers in the area of international law.

 Approved Elective Offerings